bcgov/bcgov-python-presentations/presentations/20210526_simple_character_recognition/README.md

 # Simple character recognition
-* based on Earth-mover type distance
+Based on Earth-mover type distance.

+1) Flood-fill segmentation
+* most-prevalent color assumed to be "background" to be ignored
+* characters to be classified are assumed to be of uniform color

+2) Wasserstein "earth-mover" type distance
+* some robustness to noise or transformation offered, relative to truth data

 <img src="fig/table.png" width="444px">